April 18, 2022

-Now that cannabis is legal for recreational use in 11 states and medical use in 33 (with numbers potentially growing this November), it’s a pretty heady moment for stoner culture.
-Fans of cannabis can partake openly in more parts of the country than ever before.
-And even if you’re not in a state that has legalized, there’s still a pretty good chance that you can do your thing without having to worry about being arrested...
+Happy 4/20, everyone!
+Now that cannabis is legal for recreational use in 15 states and medical use in 36, it’s a pretty heady moment for stoner culture.
+Fans of cannabis can enjoy 4/20 openly in more parts of the country than ever before.
+And even if you’re not in a state that has legalized, there’s still a pretty good chance that you can spend 4/20 doing your thing without having to worry about being arrested...

 If you’re a white person.

 That’s the harsh reality.
 If you love cannabis AND you’re white, everything is totally awesome these days.
 It’s fun—and lucrative: According to the latest data, 81% of cannabis executives are white.
 Meanwhile, even in states where cannabis is legal, and even though Black people and white people partake at similar rates, Black people are still arrested way more often.
-We love legalization, but that’s not OK.
+We love 4/20 and we love legalization, but we don't love systematic racism, and that's exactly what this is.

 Let’s Be Blunt

-True, cannabis is still illegal on the federal level but, as more and more states say yes to legalization, that hasn’t stopped the cannabis industry from booming.
-By some estimates it could grow to almost $74 billion by 2027.
+True, cannabis is still illegal on the federal level but, as more and more states say yes to legalization, that hasn’t stopped the cannabis industry from booming—cannabis sales hit a record high of $25 billion in 2021.

 No doubt about it, that’s good news for those in support of legalization.